 Hopefully, you are comfortable enough with your partner to have a conversation about your options and next steps forward.
 Some questions you should be able to answer together are:

-- Should we go get tested for STIs?
+- Should we go get tested for STIs / STDs?

 - Are we committed to each other, and is sex something we should continue to do?

-- Do we need to challenge ourselves to abstain from sex?
+- Is it better for ourselves and our relationship to abstain from sex?

 - Can we parent together if I do become pregnant?